-Once I learned how to cook fresh beets, I realized how simple it really is to enjoy these ruby-red roots with little fuss.
-After years of trying different cooking methods in the oven, I’ve landed on this preferred method.
+Once I learned how to cook beets, I realized how simple it really is to enjoy these ruby-red roots with little fuss.
+After years of trying different cooking methods in the oven, I’ve landed on this preferred roasted beet method.

 How to Prepare Fresh Beets for Roasting/Cooking: